wyhitcs/team-letsencrypt/draftv1.md

 ##2.5 Variability Perspective

-In (Sven, 2013), variability describes the ability to derive different products from a common set of artifacts.
+In [[6](#Sven)], variability describes the ability to derive different products from a common set of artifacts.
 It is important for a good software to equip with variability to adapt to different environments, which largely satisfies the requirements of different stakeholders.
 Without doubt, Let’s Encrypt is such a software in developing.
 In the first section of report, a list of features and dependencies are given.
 A related model is built upon this.
 Additionally, the implementation and binding time of features are presented.
 Finally, the strategy to realize variabilities is posted.

-In (Sven, 2013), evolution is defined as the process of dealing with change in the system development lifecycle.
+In [[6](#Sven)], evolution is defined as the process of dealing with change in the system development lifecycle.
 After a series changes, Let’s Encrypt is desired to be more flexible for users.
 In the second section, the evolution history of  Let’s Encrypt is given and related issues are analyzed.

 ###2.5.1 Variable Features

-According to (Sven, 2013), a feature is a characteristic or end-user-visible behavior of a software system.
+According to [[6](#Sven)], a feature is a characteristic or end-user-visible behavior of a software system.
 Features are used in product-line engineering to specify and communicate commonalities and differences of the products between stakeholders, and to guide structure, reuse, and variation across all phases of the software life cycle.
 In this section,  a series of features for Let’s Encrypt are identified and commented.
 In addition, they are classified into four different parts.

 ####2.5.1.1 Feature List